Pocket Park in Groningen

 Greener daycare yards is a project to turn the everyday surroundings of children into more diverse, green and playful.
 The project’s focus was on using placemaking and urban design methods to facilitate change and help daycares to start urban gardening activities.
 Parkly-modules are used for urban gardening in two daycares and they are ideal height for children’s use too.
 Parkly-modules are ideal for rough surfaces like sand and asphalt to add more greenery and comfort.
 The project was run by RaivioBumann as part of Green Capital Lahti 2021 project.

 Kalasatama pocket park

 Smart Kalasatama and BGreen projects by Forum Virium Helsinki test and experiment on new solutions for innovative districts in Helsinki.
 Parkly forms a welcoming pocket park for the residents, turning residents’ window views greener and offering a communal herb garden for everyone to use.
-Parkly in Kalasatama is a good example of positive phasing: bringing more green to the newly built area in early phases.
-It also functions as a platform for Forum Virium data harvesting, hosting different sensors and communicating about the sensoring process to the public.
-As part of the project, we carry out facilitation and user monitoring to analyse the use of the space.
+Parkly in Kalasatama is a good example of positive phasing: bringing more green to the newly built area in early phases and adding a low threshold place for community building.
+It also functions as a platform for Forum Virium data harvesting and communicating about the sensoring process to the public.

 Vuotori: Greener square for all